Coppernic/developer.coppernic.fr/docs/core/power.md

 - On C-One, C-One² and their e-ID counterpart, you can use `MASTER_ASKEY_CONE_GPIO` to power off all devices at the same time.

-- on C-One² and C-One² e-ID, you can use `USB_HOST_ASKEY_CONE_GPIO.off(context)` to force usb being device.
-This allow C-One² to be powered by usb.
-Please use CpcCore at version 1.8.16 for this.
+- On C-One² and C-One² e-ID, you can use `USB_HOST_ASKEY_CONE_GPIO.off(context)` to force USB being device.
+This allows C-One² to be powered by USB.
+Please use `CpcCore` at version 1.8.16 for this.